Quantum Advantage in Locally Differentially Private Hypothesis Testing

 where, for all $x \in [v]$, $(p_{x,i})_{i \in [d]}$ is a probability vector and $\{\ket{\psi_{x,i}}\}_{i \in [d]}$ is an orthonormal basis of $\mathcal{H}_d$.
 In general, $\{\ket{\psi_{x,i}}\}_{i \in [d]}$ depends on $x$, whereas it is independent of $x$ for an LDP mechanism.
 The use of distinct bases for different inputs affects the distinguishability of output states, as it influences the degree of orthogonality, i.e., the inner product between the output states.

-With this idea, we consider a QLDP mechanism that first prepares a non-orthogonal pure quantum state and then applies depolarizing noise.
-Specifically, we consider a mechanism $Q$ of the following form:
+With this idea, we consider a QLDP mechanism that first prepares {\revv a pure quantum state chosen from a set of mutually non-orthogonal states,} and then applies depolarizing noise.
+Specifically, we consider a mechanism $T$ of the following form: